Rudra-Paliwal/Bit-Block/README.md

 ## 🧠 Goals

-> Bit-Lock aims to make encryption **accessible, transparent, and safe** for non-technical users —
+> Bit-Block aims to make encryption **accessible, transparent, and safe** for non-technical users —
 > giving them a simple interface to secure their private data without trusting external servers.

 ---